MORGAN TYRE PRESSURES

 Damp Tyre Method

-1. Go for a short drive (10 minutes).
-The air inside a tire heats with friction, increases in volume and inflates the tyre during driving.
-Therefore testing for the right ryre pressure should be done immediately after a drive.
+1. Go for a short drive (20-30 minutes).
+Air inside a tyre heats with driving friction, increases its volume and pressure.
+Therefore testing for the right tyre pressure should be done immediately after a drive.

 2. Park on a flat, paved area.
 This can be your driveway or the street in front of your house in even in your garage, as long as the surface is smooth..